breyhanaariel/front-end-developer/basics/README.md

 # 🧰 Front-End Basics Projects

-This folder showcases foundational front-end development projects built with HTML5, CSS3, and vanilla JavaScript, demonstrating a strong grasp of core skills without relying on libraries or frameworks.

-This folder contains foundational front-end development projects built using **HTML5**, **CSS3**, and **vanilla JavaScript**.
-These projects are designed to show a strong grasp of core skills without the use of libraries or frameworks.
+This folder showcases foundational front-end development projects built using **HTML5**, **CSS3**, and **vanilla JavaScript** demonstrating a strong grasp of core skills without the use of libraries or frameworks.

 ---